nikic/nikic.github.com/_posts/2017-04-14-PHP-7-Virtual-machine.markdown

 The case of the result operand is more tricky, because the answer here changed between PHP 7.1 and 7.2: In PHP 7.1 the instruction was responsible for freeing the result in case of an exception.
-In PHP 7.2 it is automatically freed (and the instruction is responsible for making sure it is *always* populated).
+In PHP 7.2 it is automatically freed (and the instruction is responsible for making sure the result is *always* populated).
 The motivation for this change is the way that many basic instructions (such as ADD) are implemented.
 Their usual structure goes roughly as follows:

     1. read input operands
     2. perform operation, write it into result operand